ikegwukc/PhD-ReadingList/README.md

 Another problem in machine learning is the curse of dimensionality.
 Generalizing becomes exponentially harder as the dimensionality grows assuming the training size remains the same.

-*[I won't speak too mcuh about theoretical guarantees.
-The main concepts that I took from this section is that in practice you will not get a specific guarantee and it's quite easy to disprove because of the no free lunch theorm.
-The main role of theortivcal guarantees in machine learning is n used more as a source of understanding for algorithm design.]*
+*[I won't speak too much about theoretical guarantees.
+The main concepts that I took from this section is that in practice you will not get a specific guarantee and it's quite easy to disprove because of the no free lunch theorem.
+The main role of theorectical guarantees in machine learning is n used more as a source of understanding for algorithm design.]*

+Feature engineering is probably the most important factor.
+Nowadays feature engineering is becoming more automated.

+After you finish feature engineering and you select the best model possible you can either put more effeort into designing a clever algorithm.
+Or you can  throw more data at it.
+Simpler learners (parametric) may not be able to improve significantly given more data usually complex learners (non-parametric) are better.
+However applying occam's razor try the simplest learners first then progress to complicated learners.

+Having many learners apply to the data is better than just one.
+Using boosting or bagging yields better results than just using one learner.

+Every function can be represented however that does not mean it can be learned also correlation does not imply causation.

 ----
 ## Application